Boulder Station

 The Feast Buffet: This buffet can be relatively cheap, especially at breakfast and with a slot club card.
 The problems are it is mediocre, although, the room is nice to look at.
 Definitely not worth going out of your way for.

 Guadalajara: Everyday Mexican food.
 It's pretty good and fairly cheap, so we recommend it to those wanting to go South of the Border.
 Our trick is to slip in, eat the good chips and salsa from the salsa bar for free, load up on cheap margaritas, then order the cheapest thing on the menu.
 The room is pretty wide open, and is directly off the casino floor, so it's not real romantic.
-It has a salsa bar, which is a nice touch.

 Pasta Palace: This dinner-only Italian joint will make you feel comfortable if you're familiar with the Americanized Italian of the Olive Garden.
 Spaghetti, Lasagna, Ravioli, Fettucini all are on the menu.
 The prices?
 Why they are just right.